-Directors' and officers' duties and conduct, shareholder rights and obligations, fiduciary duties and other corporate governance matters are increasingly addressed through a "made in Canada" approach in case law.
+Directors' and officers' duties and conduct, shareholder rights and obligations, fiduciary duties and other corporate governance matters are subject to the common law, which in Canada is increasingly interpreted through a "made in Canada" approach to case law.

 4. Has your jurisdiction adopted a corporate governance code?